 So I went back but I couldn’t make it as a final decision!

 And I can tell you, repatriation can sometimes be harder than the initial relocation!

 When my friends and family were asking me: « so, is it for good?
 Are you staying? », I would answer « For now, yes… »

 It has now been about 5 years since I repatriated.

 I worked for 3 years at the University of Lyon, assisting international researchers and PhD students to come to Lyon and then in another international company leading the Global Mobility department.

 Why this blog?

-Having an extensive personal and about 10 years professional experience of the expatriation, my wish is now to share my passion and help as many people as possible to come to France!
+Having extensive personal and more than 10 years of professional experience of expatriation, my wish is now to share my passion and help as many people as possible to move to France!